173duprot/173duprot/readme.md

         high-durabilty, bulletproof, reusable, planned
         permanence design.

         My software is like a cast iron pan.
+Care for it and it will last you a lifetime.
 ```